Konstantinst128027/Code---decode-Shennona/Readme.md

 - st128027@student.spbu.ru

 ##Description
-- I made a Shannon code/decode.
-When encoding, it reads from "infile.txt " the text encodes it.
-It writes the encoded text to "outfile.txt " and it also records a dictionary for decoding.
-When decoding, it reads the first line of the encoded text from the file first and then reads the dictionary for decoding.
-After the decoding process, writes the decoded text back to "infile.txt ".
+- I made a Shannon encoder/decoder.
+First, he reads the text from "infile.txt" after the text has been encoded, I send the encoded text to "outfile.txt" and I write the text in "outfile.bin".
+When decoding, I read the text from outfile.txt and I'm reading the dictionary from the "outfile.bin", the encoded string is decoded and then I put it in "infile.txt".
+How do I write down a dictionary?
+First I write down its size, then I start writing down the dictionary itself.
+First, I write the character as a single byte, then I write down the length of the line of code, and then the code itself, which I first supplement to a multiple of 8, so that it is convenient to write it and so that there is less memory.
+I'm adding zeros from the right, as it will make it easier to trim this line when reading.

 ##Build encode and run encode
 - bash build_encode.sh